 The first thing you want to decide is whether you want water-based or solvent-based fillers.
 You can use them both to fill pores or chips in wood, but there are a few key differences between the two.

-- Solvent-Based – These tend to have an epoxy of vinyl base with a higher VOC content.
+- Solvent-Based Wood Filler – Solvent based wood fillers tend to have an epoxy of vinyl base with a higher VOC content.
 These wood fillers can take around an hour to dry after you apply them, and you’ll need turpentine or acetone to clean them.
-These are the more expensive of the two wood fillers, and they’re better at resisting humidity, water, rot, extreme heat, frigid cold, and they work best on exterior wood projects.
+These are the more expensive of the two wood fillers, and they’re better at resisting humidity, water, rot, extreme heat, frigid cold, and these oil based wood fillers work best on exterior wood projects.

-- Water-Based – These tend to have a gypsum, wood fiber, or cellulose base with a lesser potent smell and very few VOCs.
-They can be slightly more versatile than solvent-based fillers because you can easily dilute them with water.
+- Water-Based Wood Filler – Water based wood fillers tend to have a gypsum, wood fiber, or cellulose base with a lesser potent smell and very few VOCs.
+These wood fillers can be slightly more versatile than solvent-based fillers because you can easily dilute them with water.
 They dry in around 15 minutes, and you’ll only need water and soap to clean up.
-They’re also the cheaper of the two types.
+They’re also the cheaper of the two types of wood fillers.

-Take a look at your deck before you pick out your filler because the size of the pores in the wood will dictate which type of filler you need.
-Bigger holes need a thicker filler while smaller holes need a thinner consistency.
+Take a look at your deck before you pick out your wood filler because the size of the pores in the wood will dictate which type of wood filler you need.
+Bigger holes need a thicker wood filler while smaller holes need a thinner consistency.

 Wood fillers come in dozens of styles, colors, consistencies, and brands.
-You want to do your research and make sure that you’re matching your filler to your need, because this is one way to ensure they last.
-You can take a look at my 10 picks and use the buying guide to help sort through them until you come to the best choice to patch your deck.
+You want to do your research and make sure that you’re matching your wood filler to your need, because this is one way to ensure they last.
+You can take a look at my 10 wood filler picks and use the wood filler buying guide to help sort through the wood fillers until you come to the best wood filler choice to patch your deck.